 - Employees – For starters, you might be the sole employee, so either have savings so you don’t need to initially pull any salary from your operation, or figure your minimum needs.
 If you have a head trainer, this person can be an independent contractor on commission (like 25% of membership fees) to motivate his or her sales efforts.
 Sessions can be led by trainers, who are also independent contractors and get paid about $20 per one-hour session.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your boutique gym is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your boutique gym is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements